techacharya/Cources/linux/theory/core-concept/detect-hardware.md

-# Communication with Hardware in Linux System
+# Communicating with Hardware in Linux System

 The **` device driver `** is the abstraction layer between software concepts and hardware circuitry as such, it needs to talk with both of them.
 In this chapter we will discuss, how a driver can access **` I/O ports `** and **` I/O memory `**.